UoMResearchIT/matlab-novice/_episodes/01-intro.md

 > Can you express these questions in matlab code?
 > - Is 1 + 2 + 3 + 4 not smaller than 10?
 > - Is 5 to the power of 3 different from 125?
->
-> Can you ask these questions using a negative instead?
-Code them!
-> - Is 42 greater or equal to 2 * 3 * 7?
-> - Is x + y smaller than x/y?
+> - Is x + y not greater or equal to x/y?
 >
 > > ## Solution
 > > We can ask the first two question in positive, encapsulate it in brackets, and then negate it: